jenspapenhagen/image-captioning/README.md

 # image-captioning
-playing around with image-captioning modle and try to make it prod ready.
+playing around with image-captioning model and try to make it prod ready.

+first idea: as an python flask http endpoint sec. : move this endpoint into a docker image and mount the model and images from the host
+3. :  try to make falsk prod save.

 the model is: